Demographics of Staten Island

-According to the 2020 Census, there were 475,000 people living in Staten Island, which is an increase of 5.6% since the 2000 Census.
+As of the 2020 census, there were 495,747 people living on Staten Island, which was an increase of 5.6% from the 2000 census.

-Notably, despite Staten Island being the least populous of the five boroughs of New York City, still has a greater population than large, independent cities such as St. Louis or Miami.
+Notably, despite Staten Island being the least populous of the five boroughs of New York City, the island still has a greater population than large, independent cities such as Raleigh, Oakland, St. Louis, Miami, and New Orleans.